bevyengine/rfcs/rfcs/primitive-shapes.md

 ## Summary

-Lightweight geometric primitive types for use across bevy engine crates, and as interoperability types for external libraries.
+These geometric primitives, or "primitive shapes", are lightweight types for use across bevy engine crates and as interoperability types for plugins and libraries.
+The goal is to provide an API that considers ergonomics for the common use cases, such as meshing, bounding, and collision, without sacrificing performance.

 ## Motivation

-This would provide a standard way to model primitives across the bevy ecosystem to prevent ecosystem fragmentation amongst plugins.
+This provides a type-level foundation that subsequent engine (and plugin!) features can be built upon incrementally, preventing ecosystem fragmentation.
+A major goal is to make it possible for engine and game developers to prototype physics, bounding, collision, and raycasting functionality using the same base types.
+This will make engine integration and cross-plugin interoperability much more feasible, as the engine will have opinionated types that will be natural to implement `into` or `from`.
+I hope this opens the door to experimentation with multiple physics and bounding acceleration backends.

+There is significant complexity in the way seemingly equivalent shapes are defined depending on how they are used.
+By considering these use cases *first*, the goal is that geometric data structures can be composed depending on the needed functionality, with traits used to ensure the right data structure is used for the right task.

 ## User-Facing Explanation